National Collegiate Wrestling Association: National Dual Meet Championship

 In 2008, the NCWA approved the National Dual Meet Championship where the top teams in the country would compete against one another to crown a true team champion starting in 2009.
 No other association had an official dual-based team champion at the time and that is still the case except in the NCWA.
 The current structure has 24 teams competing in a bracketed format down to 24 places.

 In its thirteenth season, the NCWA hosted its first National Dual Meet Championship.
 Whereas the National Championships focuses more on individual success and teams can depend on one or a few exceptional wrestlers, the National Duals highlights teams with solid line-ups and good wrestlers at each weight class.
 It is common for teams that win or place highly in the National Duals to do so at the National Championships later.
 The National Duals usually take place in late January before the National Championships.

 Starting in the 2013–2014 season, two changes took place: 1) the National Dual Meet Championship was now renamed as the Collegiate Cup Duals and 2) a team's finish at the Collegiate Cup Duals would earn it a certain number of team points at the National Championships and aid them in winning it.
 Two major reasons for this change were to 1) encourage more teams to want to wrestle in the Collegiate Cup Duals and, 2) while still recognizing up to two different champions at the two different tournaments, one team could be determined as the best true overall team and individual wrestling champion that year.

 During the 2017 Vision Forum, the NCWA ruled that the National Dual Meet Championship will be held on the eastern side of the United States during even-numbered years and on the western side of the United States during odd-numbered years.

+Starting with the 2019-2020 season, the NCWA would have a women's division of the National Dual Meet Championship.
+Previously, the National Dual Meet Championship would host some individual matches, dual meets, and/or an "All Star" event for women's wrestlers and teams invited, but this would be the first formal women's division to take place.